-Burchard, a Democrat, was the representative for Wisconsin's 5th congressional district from 1875 to 1877.
+Burchard was the representative for Wisconsin’s 5th congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Dec 1875 to Mar 1877, Burchard missed 117 of 328 roll call votes, which is 35.7%.
 This is worse than the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: